drukmano/quent/README.md

 Evaluates `value` by the default [evaluation procedure](#value-evaluation) inside a context.
 Returns the result.

-If `context` is an `Ellipsis`, Quent uses the current chain value as the context.
+If `context` is an `Ellipsis`, The current chain value is used as the context.
 Otherwise, `context` is used as-is.

 If `value` is not provided, the function returns the object that is returned from the `__enter__`